BIM Coordination

 Fewer conflicts before construction

-More predictable execution
+More predictable installation

-Reduced rework and cost exposure
+Reduced rework and cost risk

 Start with accurate data you can trust